kgrodzicki/kgrodzicki.github.com/_posts/2011-08-12-spring-integration.markdown

-* __Documentation__ - SI has good documentation with practical examples that will help you understand channels, adapters, routers etc. You can find also very good books about SI e.g., [“Pro Spring Integration”](http://bit.ly/pu2ul4) from Apress.
+* __Documentation__ - SI has good documentation with practical examples that will help you understand channels, adapters, routers etc. You can find also very good books about SI e.g., Pro Spring Integration[^psi] from Apress.
 It covers contemporary technologies and real-world examples, facing the real problems.
 Another important thing is community which is really helpful and eager to solve your problems fast.